Code-Institute-Submissions/Code-Institute-Milestone-1-User-Centric-Frontend/README.md

 ## Testing

-I tested my website manually as well as automated
+I tested my website manually and I also exucuted automated testing.

 ### Manual Testing

-The manual testing were accomplished mainly of the following technologies/tools:
+The manual testing was accomplished mainly by using following technologies/tools:

 * [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) - Chrome DevTools is a set of web developer tools built directly into the Google Chrome browser.
 DevTools can help you edit pages on-the-fly and diagnose problems quickly, which ultimately helps you build better websites, faster.